The Catch-Me-Who-Can, a First Federation Antimatter Beam Core drive ship with carbon-nanofibre-reinforced ice shielding at the bow

 During the interplanetary age, when the first interstellar probes and then manned missions were launched, this problem was solved by using an ablative shield, almost always ice (although during the later interplanetary age this was generally reinforced with carbon buckytube weave and fibre bundles, which together produced a hard composite called pycrete).
 This added greatly to the weight, but was nevertheless effective in protecting crew, passengers, and payload.
 By the time the probe, ship, or particle stream shuttle had reached its destination, almost all of the shield had been eroded.

-Compared to interplanetary vessels, interstellar ships were streamlined, or more properly shadowed, in order to reduce impact surface at relativistic velocities.
-The forward shield would thus shadow the entire ship from the radiation and dust in front of it.
+At this time passive ablative shield protection was still adequate for protection.
+Unlike interplanetary vessels, interstellar ships were designed to be streamlined, or more properly shadowed, in order to reduce impact surface at high velocities.
+The forward shield would thus shadow the entire ship from impact with the gas and dust in front of it; interstellar hydrogen is more evenly distributed than dust, and erodes passive shielding more gradually and evenly than dust impact.

+Ice shields could protect vessels at speeds of 0.1c or so, but at faster velocities friction with interstellar hydrogen caused the outermost layers to evaporate.
+Reinforced ice could withstand somewhat faster velocities, but as starships became faster erosion became a real problem.
 If interstellar expansion was to be viable, it was obvious that there was need for something beyond passive ice shields.
 The megacorporations and their AIs embarked on a rush to discover an alternative.
-At the same time, modosophont-built ships began to have enough available energy to accelerate to faster speeds, and to use more active shielding methods.
+At the same time, modosophont-built antimatter drive ships began to have enough available energy to accelerate to faster speeds, and to use more active shielding methods.

 Over the next few centuries several options were tried.
 Slightly more advanced shields used a separate sacrificial shield, a portion flying a few miles in front of the ship proper, so that massive dust hits have space for the energy released to dissipate.
 Another active shielding concept consisted of a cloud of fluid droplets projected in front of the ship by magnetic means.
 During the acceleration phase fluid droplets would fall back toward the ship and could be recycled, but in cruising mode (which generally lasted many years or decades) such droplets would be lost over time, making active shielding expensive.
 Such matter-based semi-active shields are commonly called "pebble fountains" or "vapor shields."
 Alternately a small cloud of charged plasma could be maintained in a magnetic field with somewhat smaller losses over time.